ishaq/ishaq.pk/posts/how-to-import-ios-address-book.en.md

     }
 ```

-Please note that this code is only a POC and is therefore pretty simple.
+Please note that this code is only a POC and is therefore simple.
 All it does is:

 1. import Persons only (not Groups).
 2. For each person, import First Name, Last Name, Birthday (if it exists), all emails and phone numbers and image (if exists).